 Market-wide Half-Hourly Settlement - latest information.

-What is the Radio Teleswitch Service (RTS)?
+What is the RTS?

 RTS was also used for some traditional multi-rate meters to support customers who use electricity for their heating and hot water, including electric storage systems, panel heaters or immersion heaters in water tanks – some of which typically charge up overnight.